Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Structuring the pure lambda calculus's strategy space

 \subsubsection{Definition of uniform/hybrid strategy}

-Definition~\ref{def:nature} formalises uniform/hybrid \emph{strategy} using closeness under context inclusion (or context composition).
-Definition~\ref{def:dependency} formalises `dependency on subsidiary'.
-There may be many possible choices of subsidiaries each of which determines a particular definiens. \begin{defi} (i) A strategy $\NT{ST}$ is uniform iff for any $\ctx_1,\ctx_2 \in \NT{C}$ it is the case that $\ctx_1(\ctx_2) \in \NT{ST}$ iff $\ctx_1\in\NT{ST}$ and $\ctx_2\in\NT{ST}$.

-(ii) A strategy is hybrid iff it is not uniform. \end{defi} \begin{defi} A strategy $\NT{HY}$ \emph{depends on} a different subsidiary strategy $\NT{SU}$ iff there exists a context $\ctx_1\in\NT{HY}$ such that for any context $\ctx_2\in\NT{C}$, it is the case that $\ctx_1(\ctx_2) \in \NT{HY}$ iff $\ctx_2\in\NT{SU}$. \end{defi} These two definitions supersede the definitions in \cite[Sec.\,4]{GPN14}.
+The following definitions formalise the concepts of uniform and hybrid strategy using closeness under context inclusion (or context composition) and dependency on subsidiary.
+There may be many possible choices of subsidiaries each of which determines a particular definiens. \begin{defi} \begin{enumerate}[(i)] \item A strategy $\NT{ST}$ is uniform iff for any $\ctx_1,\ctx_2 \in \NT{C}$ it is the case that $\ctx_1(\ctx_2) \in \NT{ST}$ iff $\ctx_1\in\NT{ST}$ and $\ctx_2\in\NT{ST}$. \item A strategy is hybrid iff it is not uniform. \end{enumerate} \end{defi} \begin{defi} A strategy $\NT{HY}$ \emph{depends on} a different subsidiary strategy $\NT{SU}$ iff there exists a context $\ctx_1\in\NT{HY}$ such that for any context $\ctx_2\in\NT{C}$, it is the case that $\ctx_1(\ctx_2) \in \NT{HY}$ iff $\ctx_2\in\NT{SU}$. \end{defi} These two definitions supersede the definitions in \cite[Sec.\,4]{GPN14}.
 Notice that Definition~\ref{def:nature}(ii) implies Definition~\ref{def:dependency}. \begin{prop} Definition~\ref{def:nature}(i) and Definition~\ref{def:dependency} cannot be the case simultaneously. \end{prop} \begin{proof} Definition~\ref{def:nature}(i) requires that $\NT{ST}$ contexts be closed under context inclusion.
 Definition~\ref{def:dependency} requires that there exist $\NT{SU}$ contexts included in $\NT{ST}$.
-Because all $\NT{ST}$ contexts are closed under inclusion then all $\NT{SU}$ contexts are also closed under inclusion and $\NT{SU} = \NT{ST}$. \end{proof} As indicated in Section~\ref{sec:contribs}.C4, a hybrid strategy uses the subsidiary to evaluate the operator $M$ in applications $MN$ to obtain a redex $(\lambda x.B)N$.
+Because all $\NT{ST}$ contexts are closed under inclusion then all $\NT{SU}$ contexts are also closed under inclusion and $\NT{SU} = \NT{ST}$. \end{proof} As indicated in contribution \ref{C:hybrid}, a hybrid strategy uses the subsidiary to evaluate the operator $M$ in applications $MN$ to obtain a redex $(\lambda x.B)N$.
 A balanced hybrid is either a non-strict hybrid (does not evaluate $N$) or is a strict hybrid that uses the subsidiary to evaluate $N$.
 All the balanced hybrid evaluators discussed in the survey do exactly this.
 In contrast, the unbalanced hybrid evaluators use themselves recursively on $N$. \begin{defi} A hybrid strategy is \emph{balanced} when it has the same set of permissible redexes than its subsidiary. \end{defi}